We all want it: peace of mind.

 We all know the story.

-Having peace always involves Someone greater than us.
+Change your mindset to this: having peace always involves Someone greater than us.
 (And by Someone, I mean The Lord.)

 Peace of Mind in Real Life

-Here’s a #IRL example of having peace of mind in the midst of fear.
-And it comes from my personal life.
+Here’s a #IRL example of having peace of mind in the midst of fear, and it comes from my personal life.

-Until my oldest, Lincoln, decided to go across a swinging bridge that was part of the playground.
+Years ago, my dad and brother took my three and four-year-old son to a playground.
+They happily played together until my oldest, Lincoln, decided to go across a swinging bridge that was part of the playground.

 But my son still wouldn’t go across.
 He would not go across this bridge for anything.